HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 </html>

 The <h1> tells the browser “this is the most important heading.”
 The <p> means paragraph.
 The <a> creates a hyperlink.
-HTML is purely descriptive — it says what things are, not what they look like.
+HTML is purely descriptive — it defines what things are, not what they look like.

 Semantic HTML